Cherwell Valley services: Location

 The services are located at junction 10 of the M40, where the motorway intersects the A43 trunk road.
 The services lie to the east of this junction, and are accessed from the roundabout at the junction, meaning that they are accessible to non-motorway traffic.
 The next nearest services on the M40 are Warwick, to the north, and Oxford, to the south.

 Despite its name, the services are neither in the valley nor the drainage basin of the River Cherwell, but rather beside a small east-flowing stream that becomes part of the Padbury Brook before joining the River Great Ouse at Buckingham.

 History

 Cherwell Valley services, including the associated hotel, were opened in the spring of 1994 and gave the 89-mile motorway its first service station, more than three years after its completion.
 The site was previously occupied by a toilet facility, which had been there since the motorway's opening.

-On 15 April 2010, fire broke out in the main building.
+On 15 April 2010, a fire broke out in the main building.
 There were no casualties but the main building was destroyed.
 The hotel and fuel station were not affected.
 Temporary replacement facilities were introduced shortly after the fire, whilst construction of a new permanent replacement building started on 27 June 2010.
 The new building was completed in time to be opened on 30 June 2011, and is substantially larger than its 1994 predecessor.